Premier Sports: Rugby League

 The channel broadcast live coverage of the 2013 Rugby League World Cup, alongside the BBC's coverage of England games.
 The channel also covered live coverage of the 2017 event.

-Viaplay Sports also provides full coverage of the Four Nations championship.
+Premier Sports also provides full coverage of the Four Nations championship.

 Premier Sports showed all Toronto Wolfpack games in League 1 in 2017 and all Toronto games in the Championship during 2018.

-In October, the channel agreed a two-year deal with the Rugby Football League for coverage of matches from the RFL Championship and the Challenge Cup.
+In October 2021, the channel agreed a two-year deal with the Rugby Football League for coverage of matches from the RFL Championship and the Challenge Cup.
 The Championship games will include the Summer Bash and the play-off games.

 Professional Wrestling

 On 2 October 2020, Premier Sports announced a new partnership with Impact Wrestling that will see future Impact pay-per-views and special events broadcast on the channel, starting with Victory Road on delay on 6 October 2020.
 The partnership also sees Impact's weekly programme Impact! broadcast every Wednesday on FreeSports.